sitecrafting/conifer/docs/how-to-contribute.md

 **Before making a pull request, please familiarize yourself with the [Testing docs](/testing.md).** It's a good idea to also be aware of the [Code of Conduct](/code-of-conduct.md) (TL;DR: don't be a jerk).

 If you're wondering how best to set up Conifer to work on the source code, check out [Development Setup](/dev-setup.md).

+## Pull Request Guidelines

+In general, please follow the Pull Request template that GitHub prompts you with when you create a PR.
+This comprises various criteria you should think through.
+Not all criteria necessarily need to be met for every PR (for example, update to documentation only don't need unit tests).
+Please apply good judgment, think through the effects of your change, and try to empathize with maintainers as well as future developers who may be interested in the reasoning behind a given change.

+If you edit any code, please run unit tests and coding standard checks (`lando unit` and `lando sniff`, respectively) before creating your PR.
+If either of these checks fails, it is your responsibility to figure out why, and fix any failures caused by your code.
+Of course, if you don't understand why something failed or the reasoning behind a certain test/check, feel free to reach out and we can work with you to figure out the best solution!